How Cocaine is Used

 Is there a safe way to take cocaine?

-Snorting: Runny nose, anosmia (loss of taste and smell), nose bleeds, difficulty swallowing, earache, damage to the septum, and sinus issues.
+• Snorting: Runny nose, anosmia (loss of taste and smell), nose bleeds, difficulty swallowing, earache, damage to the nasal septum, and sinus problems.

-Orally: Bowel and digestive decay and life-threatening abdominal complications.
+• Orally: Bowel, digestive decay, and life-threatening abdominal complications.

-Needle injection: Risk of contracting blood diseases such as HIV, hepatitis C, damage to the skin, and collapsed veins.
+• Injecting: Risk of contracting blood diseases like HIV or hepatitis C, damage to the skin, and collapsed veins.

 Related: How long does cocaine stay in your system